thedarkwriter/courseware-lms-content/courses/puppet/unit_test_rspec.md

 (Course Title - no script)

 ### slide 2 Introductory stuff
 "Puppet is written in Ruby.
 And so it works very well to test your Puppet modules with a Ruby tool.
 In the Ruby world, there are several testing libraries that you can use to test your Puppet modules. rspec is a popular one and one that we use extensively at Puppet Labs."

+"Rspec-Puppet provides a unit-testing framework for Puppet.
+It extends RSpec to allow the testing framework to understand Puppet catalogs, the artifact it specializes in testing.
+You can write tests to test that aspects of your module work as intended."

 ### slide The Basics